childmindresearch/loris-docker/README.md

 Docker build for Loris

-Currently only does basic install without DB setup or MRI module.
+Currently only does basic install without MRI module.

 ### Next Steps